 August is also when many children and adolescents are preparing to go back to school.
-Below are the vaccines recommended for children at various ages, according to the National Institutes of Health (see their information on the reverse side).
+Below are the vaccines recommended for children at various ages, according to the National Institutes of Health and the CDC (see their information on the reverse side).

 - Tdap

 - Meningococcal conjugate vaccine (MCV4)

-- Human papillomavirus (HPV) vaccine
+- Human Papilloma Virus (HPV) vaccine

-- Influenza (flu) vaccine
+- Influenza (Flu) vaccine

+- COVID-19 vaccine

-In addition, people over the age of 60 are recommended to receive a zoster vaccination, regardless of whether or not they have had zoster herpes.
+In addition, people over the age of 60 are recommended to receive a zoster vaccination, regardless of whether or not they have had herpes zoster.